douglasgoodwin/what-do-you-see/notes.md

 generate imagery for a short video by one of three approaches.

 1. generate sequences of synthetic clouds (by conditional adversarial networks?) and submit them to an AI that determines if the images are SFW.
 Collect the images that will not pass for safe.
 2. start a database of cloud images. search through frames of pornography for areas that may be classified as cloud.
 Replace the source images with clouds.
 3. find the "skies" in databases of pornography. use a computer to determine if the image contains sky.

-4. is this working?
+## things to try
+gather images of clouds, add to local machine learning database.

+all the images in the frame are made synthetically or generatively. for example, you might make the decor out of images of the bestselling armchairs.
+Or the people.
+Like a synthetic Komar and Melamid's [Most Wanted and Least Wanted paintings](http://www.diaart.org/program/exhibitions-projects/komar-melamid-the-most-wanted-paintings-web-project).
+But it's also how House of Cards was structured.
+People like Kevin Spacey, political intrigue, murder mysteries.

+destory the personality / diversity of local coffeeshops.
+West Elm and AirBnB culture.
+Everything will be comfortable and look familiar.

+shadows interacting with composited environments where the images are made from synethesis.

+But start with just the clouds.
+Let them develop into imagery that's NSFW.

+everything is produced by morphing and averaging.

+AI creating narratives.

 ## useful software